JamesLaverack/wulin-dice/README.md

 ## Statistics

 This program is designed to calculate statistical information about rolling various.
-This is hard to calculate perfectly, and so is done by averaging large numbers of simulated rolls.
+All possible dice pools from a given pool size are calculated and then their maximum set value taken.

+For example if rolling three dice, the program will consider [0, 0, 0], then [0, 0, 1], and
+so on until ending on [9, 9, 9].